GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

-# Phantom clock for the TRS-80 Model II (and others)
+# Phantom clock for the TRS-80 Model II (and other)

 ************************************
 **To be removed**\